sedc-codecademy/sedc7-10-aspnetwebapi/g2/Homework.md

 ## Requirements ✏
 A Company that has a Lottery show is planning to expand and needs a web application that will bring similar experience to a wide range of users online.
 Every person that thinks they have the lucky numbers can enter in numbers for the next draw.
 A person from the company initiates the draw, random numbers are drawn and the numbers that the people submitted until that point in time are checked if they are a winning combination.
 Winners should be added in a separate board where they can be accessed by anyone.
 All of these functionalities need to be accessible by any device so that the players can play on a different variety of devices.
 > The client side of the application will be handled by other development teams.
+> There is no need for payment implementation.
+The payment will be handled by a third party service.

 ## Key Logic ✏
 * User - A player that is  able to play the game